Service terms - Courier Services

 - 7 days after delivery, for damaged or missing contents;

-- 7 days after discovery of the total loss (non-delivery) of an item.
+- 21 days after sending, for the total loss (non-delivery) of an item.

 If you intend to make a claim in court against us, that claim must be made in a New Zealand court and made within six months after you gave us the item for delivery.
-The following sections of the Carriage of Goods Act 1979 do not apply to the Services:
+The following sections of Subpart 1 of Part 5 of the Contract and Commercial Law Act 2017 do not apply to the Services: